r2don/nest-http-interface/README.md

 ## Decorators

 - `@HttpInterface()`: Marks the class as an HTTP service.

 - `@{HTTP Method}Exchange(path: string)`: Marks the method as an HTTP request method, with `path` being the request's path or full URL.

 - `@ResponseBody(dto: ClassConstructor, options?: ClassTransformOptions)`: Specifies the response DTO using a class constructor and options from the `class-transformer` library.

 - `@PathVariable(name?: string)`: Specifies the path variable, requiring the name of the variable.

-- `@RequestParam(key?: string)`: Specifies the query string parameter, requiring the key of the parameter.
+- `@RequestParam(key?: string, defaultValue?: string)`: Specifies the query string parameter, requiring the key of the parameter.
 If `key` is not specified, the parameter must be an object.
 See examples below:
     - Example with key: `request(@RequestParam('foo') query: string): string`
     - Example without key: `request(@RequestParam() query: { foo: string }): string`

-- `@RequestHeader(key?: string)`: Specifies the request header, requiring the key of the header optionally.
+- `@RequestHeader(key?: string, defaultValue?: string)`: Specifies the request header, requiring the key of the header optionally.

-- `@RequestBody(key?: string)`: Specifies the request body using `application/json` as the content type, requiring the key of the body optionally.
+- `@RequestBody(key?: string, defalutValue?: unkown)`: Specifies the request body using `application/json` as the content type, requiring the key of the body optionally.

-- `@RequestForm(key?: string)`: Specifies the request form using `application/x-www-form-urlencoded` as the content type, requiring the key of the body optionally.
+- `@RequestForm(key?: string, defaultValue?: string)`: Specifies the request form using `application/x-www-form-urlencoded` as the content type, requiring the key of the body optionally.

 ## License